Aspull Ring Ditch Project

 Introduction

-Other features are also noted on the LiDAR image.
-About 230m to the south on the other side of the road leading to the Farm, another circular mound can be seen.
+Other features were also noted on the LiDAR image.
+About 230m to the south on the other side of the road leading to the Farm, another larger circular mound can be seen.
 This is quite visible on the ground, but its size would suggest that it’s a natural feature probably a product of glacial activity.
 A linear feature runs for 370m (or perhaps more) diagonally to the northwest just 50m north of the ring ditch feature.
 This feature seems to relate to an old field boundary which is shown on early maps.

-Or ring feature site lies in an open field which gently slopes towards the east.
+The ring feature site lies in an open field which gently slopes towards the east.
 From the site, there are extensive views over the fields towards Bolton to the east (the Wanders football stadium can be seen in the distance lying at the foot of Winter Hill).
 To the northeast are the moors of Anglezarke and Winter Hill where prehistoric sites are know.
 In the middle distance, Borsdane Brook runs from north forming the boundary of the Wigan Metro Borough.
 On our first site visit, we were able to talk to the landowner who showed great interest and allowed us to wander over the field.
 We attempted drone imaging, but this failed to detect anything.
 However, the shallow mound was just about discernible on the ground.

 The pandemic in 2020 stopped any further activity but in May 2021 Chris Drabble carried out a comprehensive aerial drone survey.
 This revealed a dry central circular area, 23m diameter rising to a height of 1.4m and surrounded by a further damper area 6.5m wide.
 This seemed to confirm that the feature is man-made.

+Resistivity Survey.
 In the Autumn of 2021, we carried out a resistivity survey of the site with very encouraging results as reported in our October Newsletter (No.246).
 Our two scans covered an area 50m x 46m and revealed the existence of below-ground archaeology in the form of a huge circular feature roughly corresponding to the aerial imagery, with central targets and possible outer bank in the southwest corner.

 The next step would be to carry out some form of excavation but first we needed a Project Plan to know how this would be undertaken by setting out our aims and objectives and formulating a methodology.
 We envisaged that excavations would be carried out in phases, the first phase being an exploratory trial trench (no more than 2m x 11m) across a section of the circular feature.
 The suggested position would cover a rare area where crop marks from both the Google Earth and ESRI aerial images more or less coincide with the result from our resistivity survey.
+The second phase would be to determine the extent of the ring ditch (if that’s what it was) by putting more trenches in areas where we expected the ditch to be.
+The final phase would be to explore the interior to find out the nature of the mound i.e. if it’s manmade or natural and if manmade, its purpose (was it a funerary monument or just ritual).

-Excavations (Season1)
+Excavations (Season1) (Return to Index)

 Phase 1.
 We started work early in 2022 and, fortunately for us, we had a farmer who was not only as keen as we are to find out what is in his field, but also quite obliging when asked to help with removing the topsoil for us.
 As soon as this was done, we were able immediately to detect a colour change in the sub-soil indicating the location of the ditch.
 A few visits later and we had the whole ditch section exposed.
 This revealed it to be huge – over 3.5m wide and 1.5m deep.
 To our surprise, the steep sides had not only cut through the hard clay, but also bedrock leaving a flat bottom almost three metres wide.
 The section revealed two layers of soft sandy clay material filling, showing a recut or perhaps two periods of backfilling (or even just settling of the first fill).
 Strangely though, apart from this, and the odd thin band of dark material, there were no signs of silting and the floor was generally clean suggesting the ditch was not left open to fill naturally, but backfilled in a single session.
 Without any finds, we couldn’t put a date on it, although the size of the ditch would tend to suggest something Neolithic rather than Bronze Age.
 A thin band of dark material from the very bottom of the ditch produced a small piece of charcoal large enough to get a carbon 14 date.
 With funding from CBA NW, this was duly sent off to the labs in Oxford, but it was towards the end of the year before we received the result.
 To our surprise this came in at 1501 (95.4%) 1425 cal BC i.e. mid Bronze Age – however it did confirm that we had a prehistoric ditch which was the aim of our first phase.